Giants vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- The Giants have played as the favorite four times over their past 10 games and won each of those contests.
+- The Giants have played as the favorite in five of their past 10 games and have won four of those contests.

 Read More About This Game